 Grade 10 students are recommended to carry a minimum of 40 credits.
 Grade 11 students should carry a minimum of 35 credits.
 Grade 10 and 11 students are encouraged to take a full load.
 Grade 12 students may take a minimum of 30 credits.
-They must clearly be eligible to graduate and are encouraged to take 35 credits in their grad year.
+They must clearly be eligible to graduate and are encouraged to take enough credits to graduate with 110 credits.
 We also encourage students to take one online course throughout their senior high years as this is a skill they will need going forward.